etienneq/star-trek-timeline/doc/items-files.md

 * startStardate - stardate, TOS or TNG style
 * endStardate - stardate, TOS or TNG style
 * publicationDate - format: YYYY-MM-DD
-* after - used for manuel sort order of current entry (see below)
+* predecessorId - used for manuel sort order of current entry (see below)
-* details - some additional information regarding current entry
+* description - some additional information regarding current entry

 title and startDate are mandatory attributes.
 All other attributes are optional.